Want to Change the World? Start by Helping Students Understand It

 Majors in Globalization Studies combine required interdisciplinary coursework in the social sciences with regional and thematic “tracks” to develop a deeper sense of the increasing connectedness of the world and its implications for the future.
 GS majors completing certification coursework would be well positioned to teach World History, World Geography, and Sociology courses in K-12 schools, as well as any range of cultural and historical course elective that may be offered.
-For more information on the Globalization Studies major, visit the department’s website: http://www.gettysburg.edu/academics/gs.
+For more information on the Globalization Studies major, visit the department’s website: /academics/gs.

 Public Policy Double-Major with Teacher Certification in Social Studies

 Students more interested in political science and economics may choose to combine certification coursework with a major in Public Policy.
 Coursework in Public Policy encourages quantitative analysis of various policy alternatives and sustained study of the political institutions that help shape and respond to various policy alternatives.
 Public Policy majors who earn secondary certification would be especially well positioned to teach courses in Micro- and Macroeconomics, Government and Politics, Geography, and Environmental Studies.
 Note that the major in Public Policy is not a standalone major; students hoping to connect a public policy major to certification should pair that major with one in the subject areas already approved for certification.
 More information in this can be obtained in the Education Office.
-For more information on the Public Policy major, visit the program’s website: http://www.gettysburg.edu/academics/public-policy.
+For more information on the Public Policy major, visit the program’s website: /academics/public-policy.
 If you wish to pair certification with a Public Policy major please consult the checksheet for certification associated with the primary major you have selected.